SubhodipShee/SubhodipShee/README.md

 ### Hi👋, I’m @SubhodipShee

 - 👀 I’m interested in  Web Dev & Blockchian ⛓
-- 💞️ I’m looking to collaborate on "Web Developement"
+- 💞️ I’m looking to collaborate on "Web Development"
 - 📫 How to reach me ?
 - Mail me on subhodipshee17@gmail.com